Meet the Carr Family

 As a family we work hard to care for our land and animals everyday, producing the finest quality meats and vegetables from our farm to your family's table

-We did not grow up on a farm, but were always around agriculture and knew early on that we wanted to have a farm one day.
-In 2011 we purchased a barn and 3 acres from Bill and Mary Jane Spear, mainly to accomodate the girl's 4-H projects.
-The Farm had been in Bill's family for several generations.
-In 2016 the remaining 27 acres and house were purchased, with the understanding that we would keep it a farm.
+Our daughters involvement in 4-H and FFA inspired us to buy a farm of our own!
+In 2011, we purchased a barn and three acres from the Spears, primarily to accommodate 4-H projects.
+The Farm had been in the Spear family for several generations.
+In 2016, we purchased the remaining 27 acres and house, with the shared understanding that it would remain a farm.

-Our mission was to have a self sustaining piece of property while growing a family business.
-Three Sisters seemed to be a natural choice for a name, since the endeavor was for our daughters and their increasing interest in agriculture.
+Our mission has always been to create a self sustaining property while growing a family business.
+Three Sisters Farm was a natural name choice, as this endeavor was inspired by our daughters and their growing interest in agriculture.

-Our family takes great pride in the production and quality of everything we do, including spending extra for the best feed regimens, raising animals with no hormones or antibiotics and processing at a USDA facility.
+Our family takes great pride in the production and quality of everything we do.
+We invest in high quality feed regimens, raise animals without hormones or antibiotics, and utilize USDA-inspected processing facilities to ensure the highest standards.

-The goal of Three Sisters Farm is to produce high quality affordable products for our community, while growing our family farm for future generations.
+The goal of Three Sisters Farm is to provide our community with high quality, affordable farm products while preserving and growing our family farm for future generations.

 Yes, there really are three sisters!

-Our three daughters help on the farm and are involved in 4-H and FFA.
-They have shown several of the animals raised on the farm and have competed in agricultural events at the county, state and national level through these organizations, winning several banners along the way.
+Our three daughters were actively involved in both 4-H and FFA.
+Over the years they have shown several of the animals raised on the farm and have competed in agricultural events at the county, state and national levels - earning several banners along the way.

 Sara was the 2016 Garrett County Farm Queen and 2017 Miss Garrett County Farm Bureau, Emma was the 2020 Miss Garrett County Farm Bureau and Kyla was a 2017 Garrett County Farm Princess.